ZHUJin2002/ZHUJin2002.github.io/_pages/about.md

 ------
 * Verifying influences of gravity and solid boundary to bacterial swarming by monitoring the colony growth microscopically and microscopically, using self-developed imaging platform to record and quantitate and microscope
 * Analyzing characteristic velocity, length, and time scales for bacterial motion in different areas of the swarming colonies (edge, near-edge, far-edge) by using particle image velocimetry (PIV) and optical flow methods
-* (Estimated) Building a theoretical model to explain the growth of swarming colony affected by gravitation force and under solid surface constrain based on experimental results and analysis
+* (Expected) Building a theoretical model to explain the growth of swarming colony affected by gravitation force and under solid surface constrain based on experimental results and analysis

 Experimental Study on Microbial Movement under Interface Constraint (Ongoing)
 ------
 * Applying a 3D real-time tracking microscope to track the swimming microorganism for long time (> 15s)
 * Measuring the swimming characteristics, including speed distribution, trajectory curvature, of smooth-swimming *E. coli* on near solid surfaces (glass slides) and semi-solid surfaces (non-nutrient agar of different concentration)
-* (Estimated) Building a theoretical model to explain the trends of "pusher" type cells' attraction to softer surfaces
+* (Expected) Building a theoretical model to explain the trends of "pusher" type cells' attraction to softer surfaces

 A Macroscopic Model of Bacterial Flagella Interaction and Propulsion Generation
 ------